fedora-python/portingguide/source/builtins.rst

 * Prevalence: Uncommon

-In Python 2, the function :func:`py2:input` read a line from standard input, *evaluated it as Python code*, and returns the result.
+In Python 2, the function :func:`py2:input` read a line from standard input, *evaluated it as Python code*, and returned the result.
 This is almost never useful – most users aren't expected to know Python syntax.
 It is also a security risk, as it allows users to run arbitrary code.

-Python 2 also had a sane version, :func:`py2:raw_input`, which reads a line and returns it as a string.
+Python 2 also had a sane version, :func:`py2:raw_input`, which read a line and returned it as a string.

 In Python 3, :func:`py3:input` has the sane semantics, and ``raw_input`` was removed.